-TEACHING SIGHT WORDS
+TeachING SIGHT WORDS

 Sight Words are words that children instantly recognize without having to decode them.
-They are typically high frequency words contained on common lists like the famous Dolch Sight Word Series or the Fry List.
+They are typically high frequency words contained on common lists like the famous Dolch Series or Fry Lists.
 It is important to understand that “sight words” were originally defined as words with such irregular spellings they had to be memorized.
 Later, memorizing all high frequency words by sight became the major mode of learning to read in whole language approaches, a huge stray from the original definition.
 Today, the terms "Sight Words" and "High Frequency Words" are mistakenly used interchangeably.

 When teaching reading one of our goals is to make high frequency words instantly recognizable, no question about it.
 But since most high frequency words are decodable a good way to make them recognizable is to at first teach children to decode them instead of using just strict memorization.
 As they practice their word analysis skills their abilities to instantly recognize these words will increase eventually turning high frequency words into sight words for them.